Cyecize/SiberianHealthMontana/README.md

 Siberian Health Montana!
-And online shop for herb medicine which sells products made by "Siberian Health".
+An online shop for herb medicine which sells products made by "Siberian Health".

 Basic functionalities:
 -> Search products